notaryproject/notation/CONTRIBUTING.md

 - [nv2](https://github.com/notaryproject/nv2): The Notary v2 CLI and Docker plugins
 - [notaryproject](https://github.com/notaryproject/notaryproject): The Notary v2 requirements and scenarios to frame the scope of the Notary project

+### Understanding the code

+We are using the following [project-layout](https://github.com/golang-standards/project-layout).

 ### How to run the test suite

 Prerequisites: